 Using the naturally cast off body covering of animals can make a great rubbing activity.

-See what different types of patterns that were created when your child places paper over each material and colours over the paper with crayons.
+See the different types of patterns are created when your child places paper over each material and colours over the paper with crayons.
 You can download a fun printable for this activity below.

 Using three tissue boxes, create a tactile fur, feathers and scale activity.
 Using touch, ask your child to guess the animals that the body covering belongs to.
 Bird, mammal, or reptile!

 Use the same printable above to match the body covering to the animal and let your child paste the body covering onto the printable.